First Principles

 Example-1

-5. Choose the best solution and try it out: "I will start by tracking my food intake, setting a goal to walk for 30 minutes every day, and getting 7-8 hours of sleep each night."
+2. Choose the best solution and try it out: "I will start by tracking my food intake, walking for 30 minutes each day, and getting 7–8 hours of sleep each night."

 Example-2